 4 Lorikeet Amazing Facts

 - The lorikeet performs incredibly talented acrobatic feats.
-Its strong beak and claws enable them to hang upside down from branches to gather food below.
+Its strong beak and claws enable it to hang upside down from branches to gather food below.

 - The lorikeet is an important pollinator of the coconut palm and other plants.
 The pollen sticks to their feathers and then falls to the ground far away from its original destination.